Tumult97/Obsidian-Files/Account Lock or revocation.md

 ## 4. Atlassian Toolset

-You may need to then contact helpdesk or create a remedy incident to re-enable and assign the atlassian toolset back to your account to access stuff like JIRA and confluence.
+You may need to then contact helpdesk or create a remedy incident to re-enable and assign the Atlassian toolset back to your account to access stuff like JIRA and confluence.

 ## 5. Devops

-You may need to then contact helpdesk or create a remedy incident to re-enable and assign the devops permission to access stu
+You may need to then contact helpdesk or create a remedy incident to re-enable and assign the DevOps permission to access stuff like GitHub.